Syria Population Pyramid (2025)

 Syria Demographics

-Syria's population has quadrupled since 1970, growing from 6.4 million to 25.6 million people
+Syria's population has doubled since 1970, growing from 6.8 million to 23.2 million people despite recent conflict and displacement

-The median age has increased by 8.4 years since 1970
+The median age has increased by 11.6 years since 1970, reflecting Syria's demographic transition amid regional challenges

 Historical Demographic Changes